 If your holidays lead you to Nuremberg this season, what should you expect?
 There are numerous exciting things to do in Nuremberg, and we’ve just made that list available for you.

 Nuremberg is known as a hub for science and technology advancement for a good reason.
-First, it was the first city in Europe to establish a printing press, and secondly, it’s the place where Nicolaus Copernicus’s most famous (1543) Astronomy studies took place.
+First, it was the first city in Europe to establish a printing press, and second, this was the place where Nicolaus Copernicus’s most famous (1543) astronomy studies took place.

 And that’s not all.
 The city also doubles as German’s key center for culture and arts.
 It has a rich historical heritage, with lots of buildings in the Old Town dating back to the medieval era.
 Although many of these buildings were ruined during WWII, most of them have since been restored to their former glory.

 But what exactly makes the city such a unique tourist attraction?
 What are some of the main things to do in Nuremberg that will make you want to come back next holiday?

 While this Franconia capital city has been through numerous momentous global events, here are some cool things to do in Nuremberg, you’ll undoubtedly love.

 Fun & Best Things to Do in Nuremberg, Germany